mitchharpur/openshift-console-debugging/docs/debugging/README.md

 ### Debugger Client

-A debugger usually exposes an api that allows one or more debugger clients to interact with it.
+A debugger usually exposes an **api** that allows one or more **debugger clients** to interact with it.
 The **debugger client** could be a visual interface or it could be a text based one at the terminal.
+Text base clients are useful when debugging over a remote connection such as ssh.
 The **debugger client** issues commands using the debugger api in order to step through the debugee and view its state, but the debugger is always the controlling agent.
+Note that if the debugee exposes ports, that these ports are seperate to the port exposed by the debugger, and thus need to have different values.
 Figure 1 illustrates the relationship between these mentioned entities.

 ##### Figure 1 : Debugger